frederic-perez/AmE-dictionary/data/idioms.md

 __jump up and down__
 __jump-start__ :two::hammer:
 __jungle juice__ _slang_ Any improvised mixture of large amounts various hard liquors combined with small amounts of fruit juice.
+__jungle law__
 __juniper juice__
 __junk in junk out__ (Computers) Expression used to express the relationship between input and output: erroneous input causes erroneous output.
 __junkie__ __1__ _slang_ A drug addict, especially of heroin. __2__ _slang_ Anyone with an obsession over or excessive preoccupation with something, akin to an addiction. _I was a Howard Stern junkie._
-__junkyard dog__ An especially nasty, vicious, or savage person or animal (especially a dog).
-Of a person, often used in the phrase “meaner than a junkyard dog.”
+__junkyard dog__ :two: An especially nasty, vicious, or savage person or animal (especially a dog).
+Of a person, often used in the phrase “meaner than a junkyard dog.” _Though he’s always polite when he’s in public, Tiffany’s husband is meaner than a junkyard dog behind closed doors._
 __just another day at the office__
+__just as well__ The idiom “just as well” is used to express that something is actually a good outcome or a fortunate situation, often implying that the result is acceptable or perhaps even better than expected.
+It can also suggest that something is not bad, given the circumstances. _It’s just as well I didn’t bring an umbrella—it didn’t rain at all._
 __just because__ _informal_ :three: For no specific or meaningful reason.
+__just deserts__ :dart::pencil2:
 __just out of curiosity__ A phrase used to express a sense of interest or a desire to know something without any particular reason or purpose.
 __just saying__ :two: (I’m just saying) Used when you are making a criticism or complaint, to make it less likely to offend someone. _I’m just saying I think it could have been done a little more carefully, that’s all._ _Isn’t it a bit small for you?
 Just saying._
 __just the same (to one)__